 Indian toilets are non-existent at worst and rancid at best.
-First up, forget sitting on the throne because “Western Style” carzy’s can be few and far between and you are gonna have to learn to love the squat toilet.
+First up, forget sitting on the throne because “Western Style” carzy’s can be few and far between in many parts of India so you are gonna have to learn to love the squat toilet sooner or later.
 Medically speaking though, these are actually better for your flow motion and in no time you will be squat-shitting like a pro.

 The real challenge with Indian toilets is the cleanliness of them.
-Expect them never to have been cleaned and to be alive with flies, cockroaches and God knows what else.
+Even if you do find a Western-style one expect it to perhaps never to have been cleaned and to be alive with flies, cockroaches and God knows what else.
 There will never be any toilet roll (so bring your own) and also bring hand-wash as a lot of time there will be no water to wash with either.
-Finally, flushing functionality is poor so expect most toilets to have a “backlog” where you will be left facing the previous occupants contribution.
+Finally, flushing functionality is poor so expect most toilets to have a “backlog” where you will be left facing the previous occupant’s contribution.

 Do Not Feed The Animals

 From monkeys to dogs to cows to insects to rats, animals are absolutely everywhere in India.
 Baboons are as common as pigeons and you will find packs of them at every turn living in train stations, parks, ruined fortresses and most probably at your guesthouse.
 Whilst they are kind-of cute and amusing, they are also a pest regularly stealing fruit from market stalls and cell phones from careless hands.
 They even once stole a pair of underpants from my washing line.
 Why would they even do this?